mathieu-clement/composerize-unraid/README.md

 as shell arguments, there is no guarantee that malicious container metadata might not cause denial of service or remote code execution.

+Some of this escaping logic as it is pretty agressive results in invalid docker-compose.yml.

 It is also not very flexible at this moment, with some details hardcoded into the source code, such as SSH key exchange policies.